 Rage-quit

-Rage-quit is the term used to describe the action taken by a member of a DAO to exit their stake, either partially or completely.
-This involves withdrawing a proportionate share of the assets from the DAO’s treasury and terminating their involvement.
+Rage-quit is a term commonly used in the world of blockchain and decentralized autonomous organizations (DAOs) to describe the action taken by a member of a DAO to exit their stake, either partially or completely.
+This process involves withdrawing a proportionate share of the assets from the DAO’s treasury and terminating their involvement.

 The concept of rage-quit was first introduced as a fundamental aspect of the V1 Moloch DAO framework and has since remained a key feature in all subsequent versions of the Moloch DAO framework.
 Other DAO frameworks, such as Gnosis Guild’s Zodiac and 1Hive’s Dandelion Org, have also incorporated rage-quit as an option, often referred to as “exit.”

-In the Moloch DAO implementation, any member can initiate the rage-quit process at any time, except if they have already voted “Yes” on an active proposal.
-It is worth noting that a member who has not voted “Yes” (i.e., they have voted “No” or have not voted at all) can rage-quit during the grace period between when a proposal has passed and when it is executed.
+In the context of the Moloch DAO implementation, any member can initiate the rage-quit process at any time, except if they have already voted “Yes” on an active proposal.
+However, it is worth noting that a member who has not voted “Yes” (i.e., they have voted “No” or have not voted at all) can rage-quit during the grace period between when a proposal has passed and when it is executed.

-The inclusion of the rage-quit feature in a DAO attracts members who prioritize active participation in the DAO’s activities over their individual share of the treasury.
-This fosters stronger alignment among the remaining DAO members.
+Rage-quit not only ensures individual control over assets but also has broader implications for the dynamics and governance of a DAO.
+By including the rage-quit feature in a DAO, it attracts members who prioritize active participation in the DAO’s activities over their individual share of the treasury.
+This fosters stronger alignment among the remaining DAO members, as those who remain are more committed to the DAO’s vision and objectives.

 Author: Collectively authored by DAOhaus